-Schools First in Budgeting Amendment Act of 2021: Legislation approved by DC Council in 2022 that aims to stabilize individual school budgets from year-to-year.
+Schools First in Budgeting Amendment Act of 2021: Legislation approved by DC Council in 2022 that changes how DCPS funds individual school budgets.

-Special Education: Programming that serves students with mental, physical, emotional, and behavioral disabilities.
+Special Education: Programs that serve students with mental, physical, emotional, and behavioral disabilities.
 The major law governing special education is the federal Individuals with Disabilities Education Act, which guarantees a "free appropriate public education" to children with disabilities and mandates that, to the "maximum extent appropriate," they be educated with their nondisabled peers in the "least restrictive environment."